Nissan Leaf years to avoid — most common problems

 Most common Nissan Leaf problems

-As one of the first mass-production electric vehicles, Nissan Leaf came with a few issues.
+As one of the first mass-produced electric vehicles, the Nissan Leaf came with a few issues.
 To help you get the best one on the used car market, we went the extra step to give you an overview of all the main problems.
 So, let’s save the verdict for last and start with one of the most common issues that the model had over the years – the braking system fault.

-Braking system problems
+1. Braking system problems

 Over the years, drivers have reported multiple problems associated with the braking system of the Nissan Leaf.
 First, there’s the sudden brake engagement which posed a safety threat.
 Along with that issue, there’s also the matter of a faulty electronic brake booster relay.